UtrechtUniversity/anonymize-ddp/ReadMe.md

 ![flowanonymize.png](flowanonymize.png)

 The output of the program will be a copy of the zipped data download package with all names, usernames, email addresses, and phone numbers pseudonimized, and all pictures and videos blurred.
 This pseudonimized data download package is saved in the output folder.

+## Evaluation
+The evaluation of the performance of the anonymization procedure is described [here](/src/evaluation)